shivansh9012/InternshipTask/README.md

 It allows users to add books, issue books, and return books, simulating basic library operations.
 The project demonstrates the use of classes, objects, and methods in a clean and beginner-friendly way.

+A simple Java console application to create, view, and manage personal notes.
+This program allows users to store their notes in a text file, read them anytime, and update or delete as needed.
+It uses Java’s file handling features (FileReader, FileWriter, etc.) to ensure your notes are saved and loaded from disk, making them persistent between sessions.
+Perfect for practicing file I/O and basic text-based UI in Java.